 The Ministry of Economic Planning and Development and Public Sector Reforms is responsible for coordinating the MNSSP II.
 The MNSSP II clearly recognises the need for better coordination and collaboration in the social protection sector, as the practical implementation of social protection programmes in Malawi still remains fragmented.
 Moreover, the Ministry lacks the necessary human and technical resources to fulfil this coordinating role.

 The system for the implementation of the Malawi National Social Support Programme (MNSSP) II is strengthened.

-SPP is commissioned by the German Federal Ministry of Economic Cooperation and Development (BMZ) and is co-funded by UK-Aid from the UK government and the European Union.
+The GIZ Social Protection Programme (SPP) is commissioned by the German Federal Ministry of Economic Cooperation and Development (BMZ) and is co-funded by UK-Aid from the UK government and the European Union.

 SPP supports Malawi’s Ministry of Economic Planning and Development and Public Sector Reforms in implementing the Malawi National Social Support Programme (MNSSP) II by introducing a holistic system strengthening approach, which it applies at both national and district level.